Which one would we choose?

 The final major difference between these 3 models is the colour of the brush handles.

 All 3 models can be purchased in different colour choices.
-Technically their features and performance are the same, just the colour of the handle that differs.
+Technically their features and performance are the same, just the colour of the handle and box contents that differs.

 Those choices and the official Sonicare part codes are listed below: